Latest Posts

 This may sound a tad unfair, as the core game and its missions are indeed excellent and the broader scope of the level map makes the conflict feel more fleshed out (as enemies can move between maps too, so defending a fleet of ships three maps away becomes as much of a skill based issues as well as a deeply tactical one).
 Even the whole upgrading of units is nowhere near as arduous, as you seemingly end up flush with cash at the end of each sortie.
 Assault Survive also borrows the shop approach seen in Macross Ultimate Frontier, so you’re never gated in terms of the unlocks as you can just buy a mobile suit to fit the occasion.
 Despite all this, the map system does somewhat dull the sharpness that the clearly crafted core game offers.

 To explain, the missions for each series start out relatively straightforward; with one map for the mission.
-As you progress, more maps are added and to successfully complete the mission you must fulfil all the objectives in all the maps.
+As you progress, more maps are added and to successfully complete the mission you must fulfill all the objectives in all the maps.
 Switching between maps is undertaken by pressing the shoulder buttons simultaneously, this then locks onto the nearest map beacon and upon approaching it warps you to that map (delineated by letters of the alphabet).
 You generally know the status of each map, as yellow dots denote allies and red are enemies.
 This all begins to fall apart when it becomes apparent that a single mission in the older Gundam Battle games equates to one map, so when you have 9 maps to contend with you then have quite a slog on your hands.
-This is exacerbated by having to quickly switch between maps to defend allies, as picking out the correct map beacon requires the correct range and orientation of the player (not to mention the implicit understanding of where each of the beacons reside on that map).
+This is exacerbated by having to quickly switch between maps to defend allies, as picking out the correct map beacon requires the correct range and orientation of the player (not to mention the implicit understanding of where each of the beacons resides on that map).

 All this is that you can be in a situation where you have to return to a map, through several others, on your 8th map out of 9 only to have the allies you were rushing back to protect buy the farm.
 Due to the fact that there is no save for map progress, means you have to start it all over again.